XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/submit.md

 This mode signs a transaction and immediately submits it.
 This mode is intended to be used for testing.
 You cannot use this mode for [multi-signed transactions](multi-signing.html).

+_By default, sign-and-submit mode is [admin-only](admin-rippled-methods.html)._ It can be used as a public method if the server has [enabled public signing](enable-public-signing.html).

 You can provide the secret key used to sign the transaction in the following ways:

 * Provide a `secret` value and omit the `key_type` field.
 This value can be formatted as [base58][] seed, RFC-1751, hexadecimal, or as a string passphrase. (secp256k1 keys only)